We are going to discuss the importance (or insignificance for that matter) of work experience for MS in USA. There are two aspects to it –

 - Relevant experience at an unheard company can matter if you describe your projects well.
 And LORs support well.

 - Irrelevant experience hardly matters – here, it depends how you spin it in your story.

-Again, let me bring to your notice that this is very different in the case of MBA.
+Again, let me bring to your notice that this is very different in the case of MBA or MIS.
 But if someone has relevant work experience, then they can get some extra points and might be preferred over another applicant with similar profile otherwise but no work experience.
 The keyword here is – relevant.

 What does relevant work experience mean?

 Not all kind of work experience will enhance your profile.
 The one that will is what I am calling as relevant work experience.
 It is the experience accumulated in the same field in which you are applying.
 So if you are applying for Mechanical Engineering, your experience in mechanical industry (engineering role in auto firms etc) will help but your experience as a radio jockey probably won’t.
 Another thing to consider might be the length of experience – too short a work experience can only do so much while 1-2 years is a good period to be considered.

 By the way, the length of your work-ex considered is what you will have by the time you join graduate school and not the time of application.
 So, if you just graduated and started working, consider your work-ex as one year and not 5-6 months at the time of application.